camwestwood/xapi/vocabulary.md

 <tr><th align="left">Recipe Example</th><td> <a href="recipes/assignment-graded.md#verb">Assignment Graded</a> </td></tr>
 </table>

-## 1.1.1 Result
+## 2.0 Result

-In the Jisc profile, the use of the [result entity](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#result) and any of its properties is optional, such as in the [recipes/assignment-graded.md#verb](assignment graded recipe#result) example.
+In the Jisc profile, the use of the [result entity](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#result) and any of its properties is optional.
+Such as in the [recipes/assignment-graded.md#verb](assignment graded recipe#result) recipe example.

 Example: